Skip to content

 This is why it’s not possible to generalize the concept of “emotional eating.”

-The most important thing is to focus on your own triggers what sets you off to overeat or to eat “less nutritious” foods (remember, no food is entirely wrong when consumed in moderation).
+The most important thing is to focus on your own triggers what sets you off to overeat or to eat “less nutritious” foods.

 No. 9: Don’t Compare Your Body to Other People’s Bodies